laravel-enso/DataTable/README.md

         }
     }
     ```
-- 'interval-filters' - where `dbDateFormat` is REQUIRED if the filter values are dates.
+- `interval-filters` - where `dbDateFormat` is REQUIRED if the filter values are dates.
 The given format has to match the database date format
     ```
     "intervalFilters": {
        "table":{